The Latest: Police say man bound, stabbed missing teens

 No attorney or working phone number was immediately available for Baum.

-The arrest comes months after 18-year-old Riley Powell and 17-year-old Breezy Otteson reportedly disappeared on their way home to Eureka, about 75 miles (120 kilometers) south of Salt Lake City.
+The arrest comes months after 18-year-old Riley Powell and 17-year-old Breezy Otteson reportedly disappeared on their way home to Eureka, about 75 miles south of Salt Lake City.

 Powell’s Jeep was found in mid-January, apparently dumped at a reservoir near Eureka under what police called suspicious circumstances.